 18.2.
-The following provisions from the Calendar 2023 (Part 1 General) Postgraduate Qualifications para 1.2 shall be applicable to the conversion of a student's registration from a master's degree to a doctorate (importantly, the process in terms of paragraph 1.2.5 in the block below must be followed):
+The following provisions from the Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 1.2 shall be applicable to the conversion of a student's registration from a master's degree to a doctorate (importantly, the process in terms of paragraph 1.2.7 in the block below must be followed):

-That, in deserving cases, and with due regard to the best interests of the student concerned, the conversion of a registration for the degree of Master requiring a thesis into a registration for the Doctorate may be considered and communicated to the EC(S) and Senate by the board of the relevant faculty, provided that:
+That, in deserving cases, and with due regard to your best interests as the student concerned, the conversion of your registration for the degree of Master requiring a full thesis into a registration for the Doctorate may be considered and communicated to the EC(S) and Senate by the board of the relevant faculty, provided that:

-- 1.2.1 the student shall have shown exceptional progress with thei research (registration for the Doctorate after not less than one year's registration for the Master's study) and shall have applied for the conversion not later than during the third year of registration for the Master's study; - 1.2.2 in the course of the work done for the Master's study concerned there shall have emerged new and original insights which warrant further inquiry at the Doctoral level; - 1.2.3 the work done for the Master's study concerned shall have been such that it exceeds the conventional Master's study in scope and justifies further investigation at the Doctoral level: - 1.2.4 the results of the work done for the Master's study concerned shall preferably already have been accepted for publication in a learned journal of high quality, although this is not a prerequisite; - 1.2.5 the proposal for such conversion shall be initiated by the supervisor, who shall make a request to the departmental chairperson.
+- 1.2.1 you shall have been registered for the Master's study for not less than the minimum duration (one year) for the degree of Master; - 1.2.2 you shall have shown exceptional progress with their research; - 1.2.3 in the course of the work done for your Master's study, there shall have emerged new and original insights which warrant further inquiry at the Doctoral level; - 1.2.4 the work done for your Master's study shall have been such that it exceeds the conventional Master's study in scope and justifies further investigation at the Doctoral level; - 1.2.5 the results of the work done for your Master's study shall preferably already have been submitted for publication in a learned journal of high quality; - 1.2.6 the timeline for the supervisor to initiate the conversion is at the discretion of each faculty with the proviso that the timeframe for completing a doctoral degree programme that was registered after a successful conversion shall not exceed the total cumulative time allowed for a Master's degree plus a doctoral degree, i.e., five years; - 1.2.7 the proposal for such conversion shall be initiated by the supervisor, who shall make a request to the departmental chair.

-If the chairperson supports the request, the chairperson shall direct the request to the dean.
-(Where the supervisor is himself the departmental chair, the supervisor shall make the request to the dean direct.)
+If the chair supports the request, the chair shall direct the request to the dean.
+(Where the supervisor is themselves the departmental chair, the supervisor shall make the request to the dean directly.)

-The dean shall appoint a committee of three or four members whose subject expertise equips them to judge the request.
-One of the members shall preferably not be a member of the Stellenbosch University staff.
+The dean (or delegated vice-dean) shall approve a committee of three or four members whose subject expertise equips them to judge the request.
+One of the members shall not be a staff member of Stellenbosch University.

-The student, after consultation with the supervisor, shall compile a brief report containing (i) a report of the progress made with the Master's study and (ii) a submission on the proposed Doctoral study, consisting of, among others, a detailed protocol containing full information on the hypothesis(es), literature review, material for and technique of the study, viability and ethical implications of the study.
+You, as the student, after consultation with your supervisor, shall compile a brief report containing (i) a report of the progress you made with your Master's study and (ii) a submission on the proposed Doctoral study, consisting of, among others, a detailed protocol containing full information on the hypothesis(es), literature review, material for and technique of the study, viability and ethical implications of the study.